rust-lang/rust/text/0000-new-array-repeat-syntax.md

 ## Backwards incompatibility

-- Removal of the existing meaning of `..` to specify an array size will impact a large amount of existing code.
+- Changing the method for specifying an array size will impact a large amount of existing code.
 Code conversion can probably be readily automated, but will still require some labor.

-- Although `of` is probably not a common identifier, reserving it as a keyword is also a backwards-incompatible change.

 ## Implementation time